 If you fail to provide your information, this will affect our ability to provide you with services.

 How will we use the information about you?

-- in respect of personal data that we did not collect from you directly, where we obtained that data from, and what types of data we have collected;
+- in respect of information that we did not collect from you directly, where we obtained that information from, and what types of information we have collected;

-- the purposes for which we may process your personal data; and
+- the purposes for which we may process your information; and

-- the legal grounds on which we process your data.
+- the legal grounds on which we process your information.